Fla title opens a vacancy for Libertadores in the Brasileirão; see dispute

 Flamengo’s fourth title in the Copa do Brasil, won last night (19), after winning on penalties over Corinthians, opened a new spot in the 2023 Copa Libertadores through the Brazilian Championship.

-Currently in the third position of the national tournament in points running, Dorival Júnior’s team has secured the right to start the next edition of the continental tournament in the group stage.
+Currently in the third position of the national tournament in points running, Dorival Júnior’s team guaranteed the right to start the next edition of the continental tournament in the group stage.

 In view of the “bonus”, there are now four other direct spots for Libertadores (from first to fifth place).
 In the current Brasileirão table, the classified so far are: Palmeiras, Inter, Fluminense and Corinthians.